syncthing/docs/specs/localdisco-v4.rst

     /                                                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

+There is no explicit length field as the length is given by the length of the discovery announcement packet itself.

 The Magic field is a 32 bit word representing 0x2EA7D90B in big endian byte order.
 It identifies the packet as being a Syncthing discovery protocol packet.